IoTinkers-com/esp32-telegram-cloud-cam/README.md

 - ESP32-S3-CAM stays in light sleep, keeping Wi-Fi active for remote commands.
 - Full control via Telegram: request photos, check status, ping, or remotely reboot.
 - The server (FastAPI) receives Telegram messages, relays commands to the ESP32 via WebSocket, and forwards images to Telegram.
+- **Optimized image transfer** using chunked data to prevent disconnections.
+- **Web interface** for controlling the camera and viewing captured images.
+- **Automatic reconnection** for improved stability.
 - **All scripts are thoroughly commented in both English and Spanish for beginners.**

 ### Project Structure